TartanLlama/tartanllama.github.io/_posts/2018-01-18-passing-overload-sets.md

 };
 {% endhighlight %}

-We are now required to create an instance of this type whenever we want to use the function, which is okay for passing to other functions, but not great if we just want to call it directly:
+We are now required to create an instance of this type whenever we want to use the function, which is okay for passing to other functions, but not great if we want to call it directly:

 {% highlight cpp %}
 //this looks okay